carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 - List the graphical elements and their visual properties that are available for chart design
 - Choose chart components that are easier for people to perceive accurately
-- Compare factors that result in "better" and "worse" charts
+- Practice choosing better charts for some common chart use cases

 ::::::::::::::::::::::::::::::::::::::::::::::::